vdaas/vald/docs/contributing/coding-style.md

 1. test case name

-    Test case name should be readable and meaningful for understanding each test easily.
+    Test case name should be readable, meaningful and understandable easily.
     If you create a new test, the test name should be named based on the below-naming templates.

     - Success: